Table of Contents

 4. Using visible votes for sensitive topics.
 Asking “Is this membership worth the price?” with visible votes guarantees nobody picks “No.” Use anonymous mode for anything where social pressure could skew answers.

 5. Posting polls at dead hours.
 If your audience is in UTC+3 and you post at 2 AM their time, the poll gets buried before they wake up.
-Check your Telegram channel analytics for peak activity hours and post polls then.
+Check your channel analytics for peak activity hours and post polls then.

-Here is a weekly framework that works for most paid Telegram channels:
+A weekly framework that works for most paid Telegram channels:

 Monday: Post a content direction poll (Template 1).
 Pin it.
 Tuesday-Thursday: Create and deliver the content members voted for.
 Friday: Post a quiz on that week’s content (Template 3).
-This rewards members who consumed the content and creates FOMO for those who did not.
+This rewards members who consumed the content and creates urgency for those who did not.
 End of month: Run a satisfaction check (Template 2) and a feature request poll (Template 5).

-Telegram’s 1 billion monthly active users and 80-90% message open rates mean your polls actually get seen — unlike email surveys that sit in spam folders or social media polls buried by algorithms.
+Telegram’s 1 billion+ monthly active users and 80-90% message open rates mean your polls actually get seen — unlike email surveys that sit in spam folders or social media polls buried by algorithms.

 Quick-Start Checklist

-1. Create your first content direction poll — ask members what they want next week.
+- Create your first content direction poll — ask members what they want next week.
 Pin it.

-2. Schedule a weekly quiz — pick one fact from this week’s content and build a quiz-mode poll around it.
+- Schedule a weekly quiz — pick one fact from this week’s content and build a quiz-mode poll around it.

-3. Set a monthly satisfaction check — anonymous, 4 options, includes “I haven’t been active.”
+- Set a monthly satisfaction check — anonymous, 4 options, includes “I haven’t been active.”

-4. Close every loop — when results come in, post what you are doing about it.
+- Close every loop — when results come in, post what you are doing about it.

-5. Track participation — if vote counts drop week over week, you are polling too often or asking the wrong questions.
+- Track participation — if vote counts drop week over week, you are polling too often or asking the wrong questions.

 FAQ